Aerosvit Ukrainian Airlines: Post-millennium expansion and reorganisation

 In 2000, two more Boeing 737-300 aircraft joined Aerosvit Airlines' fleet.
 Scheduled flights to Prague and Warsaw were launched, and Aerosvit Airlines carried more passengers than any other Ukrainian airline (over the calendar year).
-In 2002, a further three Boeing 737-500 aircraft joined the fleet, as also did the first Boeing 767-300ER —a 350-seater machine that previously belonged to SAS— on a long-term lease from Boeing Capital, aimed at starting operations to Bangkok.
-The airliner became the first Western-built wide-body one to be operated by a Ukrainian carrier.
+In 2002, a further three Boeing 737-500 aircraft joined the fleet, as did the first Boeing 767-300ER — a 350-seater machine that previously belonged to SAS — on a long-term lease from Boeing Capital, aimed at starting operations to Bangkok.
+The airliner became the first Western-built wide-body to be operated by a Ukrainian carrier.
 Also in 2002, Aerosvit took over the long-haul services previously operated by Air Ukraine.

 The Kyiv–New York–Kyiv route was launched in 2003 with a twice weekly service.
 Later that year, flights to Toronto and Delhi began.
 In this year, the airline also carried its second millionth passenger.
-Soon after JAR-145 certification for performing in house maintenance works in accordance with the European Joint Aviation Authorities' requirements was received.
+Soon after, the company received the JAR-145 certification for performing in house maintenance works in accordance with the European Joint Aviation Authorities' requirements.
 With the onset of 2004, Aerosvit increased the number of weekly flights it operated to Bangkok to three and an additional Boeing 737-300 was added to the fleet.
 Route expansion continued as before, and over the course of the year the number of Aerosvit-operated domestic flights across Ukraine expanded to eleven destinations.
 However, expansion did not just take place on the domestic market, as Aerosvit introduced new routes from its base in Kyiv, to Beijing, Baku, Chisinau, Cairo, and St. Petersburg.
 Finally, in 2004, Aerosvit Ukrainian Airlines became the official air carrier of the National Olympic team of Ukraine for the XXVIII Olympic Summer Games held in 2004 in Athens.

 Aerosvit's ninth Boeing 737 mid-haul aircraft started operating in 2005, with a tenth being added to the fleet soon after.
 In the same year, e-ticketing was launched on the route New York-Kyiv and Aerosvit Ukrainian Airlines and Azerbaijan Airlines started code-sharing on the Kyiv-Baku route.